The Top 6 Mistakes Beginners Make When Learning Calligraphy

 Create distinction between letters!
 Don't neglect the letter forms and allow for ambiguity.

 Pay attention to the letters and words you are trying to write.
-Remember that even if people don't know calligraphy, they know letters (because they see them every day!) and don't take too many liberties that bring you farther away from DNA of each letter.
+Remember that even if people don't know calligraphy, they know letters (because they see them every day!) and don't take too many liberties that bring you farther away from DNA or essence of each letter.

 Well there you have it—the top 6 mistakes beginner calligraphers make.
 I promise that being conscientious of the things listed above will greatly improve your practice.